-The Experiments should be scientifically and/or technically sound.
-There should be a clear problem statement, a solid Experiments design, a good methodology, etc.
+The 3rd party projects should be scientifically and/or technically sound.
+There should be a clear problem statement, a solid 3rd party projects design, a good methodology, etc.

 - 2. Feasibility (Cf. Sections C and E of the Proposal Template) - 3.
+Use of service design patterns (Cf. Section B of the Proposal Template) - 4.
 Qualifications of the proposer (Cf. Section F of the Proposal Template)

-The proposer should exhibit prior research/development experience and the necessary qualifications to perform the Experiment.
+The proposer should exhibit prior research/development experience and the necessary qualifications to perform the 3rd party project.

-4. Value for money (Cf. Section H of the Proposal Template)
+5. Value for money (Cf. Section H of the Proposal Template)